tvroley/AzureBlobStorageBeginnerTutorial/AzureBlobStorageBeginnerTutorial.md

 CloudBlobContainer myContainer = blobClient.GetContainerReference("mycontainer");
 ```

+#### Create the container if it does not exist

-### Create a container with the name given to the blob client if it does not exist yet
+*The Following code creates a container with the name given to the blob client if it does not exists yet.

 ```C#
 myContainer.CreateIfNotExists();
 ```

+### Upload Data to a container

-### Access a blob in a container by name
+#### Access a blob in a container by name

 * The string parameter of the GetBlockBlobReference method is the name of a blob in your Azure storage account, which either already exists, or the next step will create.